lewhunt/react-tv-player/README.md

 #### Why React TV Player?

-Enter React TV Player, a game-changing library component that seamlessly integrates with your React applications.
+Enter React TV Player, an innovative open-source component that seamlessly integrates with your React applications.
 It brings forth a media player tailored for TV experiences, complete with intuitive arrow key navigation controls. 📺 🎮

 #### What Sets It Apart?

 But that's not all.
 React TV Player isn't just another player.
 It's a versatile solution that handles HLS and Dash streams effortlessly.
-What's more, it tackles the formidable challenge of playing YouTube videos, eliminating the need for custom video encoding when it's not necessary. 🙌
+What's more, it tackles the formidable challenge of playing YouTube videos - yes YouTube - eliminating the need for custom video encoding when it's not necessary. 🙌

 #### How Does It Work?

-Underneath the sleek exterior, this component harnesses the power of open-source libraries like Norigin Media's <a href="https://github.com/NoriginMedia/Norigin-Spatial-Navigation">spatial navigation</a> hook.
+Under the hood, this component harnesses the power of open-source libraries like Norigin Media's <a href="https://github.com/NoriginMedia/Norigin-Spatial-Navigation">spatial navigation</a> hook.
 It builds upon the excellence of <a href="https://github.com/cookpete/react-player">React Player</a>, which utilizes <a href="https://github.com/video-dev/hls.js">hls.js</a> and <a href="https://github.com/Dash-Industry-Forum/dash.js">dash.js</a>.
 Powered by React TypeScript (although you don't need to use TypeScript to make the most of it), this library is packaged efficiently using <a href="https://vitejs.dev/">Vite</a>, making integration a breeze.

 ### Demo